-- 1. Right-click a cell in the spreadsheet, click Commands and Options on the shortcut menu, and then click the Workbook tab. - 2.
+- 1. In the design window, make sure the spreadsheet is activated.
+For instructions, see Help for your design program. - 2.
+Right-click a cell in the spreadsheet, click Commands and Options on the shortcut menu, and then click the Workbook tab. - 3.
 Under Show/Hide, select or clear the Toolbar check box.